 Planned Parenthood sex educators teach across the lifespan — including elementary, middle, and high school as well as young adults, parents, and older adults.
 They include topics that matter, like communication skills, decision making, birth control, STIs, healthy relationships, consent, body image, anatomy, and puberty.

 The Sex Education Programs Provided by Planned Parenthood Educators Include:

 Parent and family programs

-Planned Parenthood also reaches young people online to ensure they can access information and education somewhere, even if they aren’t getting that in school.
+Planned Parenthood also reaches young people online to ensure they can access sex education and information, even if they aren’t getting that in school.

 and Consent Videos educate young people where they are: their smartphones.

 And guess what?
 Sex education is incredibly popular.